Experience the atmosphere at the Sawara Merchant Town Hotel NIPPONIA in the small Edo district of Hokuso, Chiba

 GOKO, a 120-year-old merchant storehouse

-GOKO" utilizes a historic merchant house along the Ono River, not far from the Tadataka Bridge.
-The building used to belong to Namiki Nakanosuke Shouten, a wholesaler of daily necessities and sundries, and a merchant of Japanese paper and incense since its establishment in 1901.
+GOKO" utilizes a historic merchant house located along the Ono River, not far from the Tadataka Bridge.
+It was the building of Namiki Nakanosuke Shouten, a wholesaler of daily necessities and miscellaneous rough goods, and trader of Japanese paper and incense since its establishment in 1901.
 Its location in the center of the townscape makes it easy to stroll around Sawara.
 This building was also named after one of the Edo style irises, "Goko no Yuu".
 There are four guest rooms (rooms 401-404).

 GOKO / Room 403